-The College opened for its first semester of operation on September 18, 1967.
+The College opened for its first semester on September 18, 1967, with an enrollment of 672 students.
+The College has grown to 2098 students enrolled for the spring semester of 1971.

-Mr. Melvin M. Plexco, Vice President and Dean of the College, was elected as the second College President on April 11, 1968, following the death of Dr. Hunt.
+Mr. Melvin M. Plexco, Vice President and Dean of the College was elected as the second president on April 11, 1968, following the death of Dr. Hunt, and serves in this capacity at the present time.